Collalto Sabino

 Collalto Sabino (Collartu) is a comune (municipality) in the Province of Rieti in the Italian region of Latium, located about 50 km northeast of Rome and about 35 km southeast of Rieti.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Collalto Sabino borders the following municipalities: Carsoli, Collegiove, Marcetelli, Nespolo, Pescorocchiano, Turania.
 It is located near the Lake Turano.
 It is home to a baronial Castle, which was owned by the Savelli, Strozzi, Soderini and, from 1641, by the Barberini families.
 The town is surrounded by a 15th-century line of walls.

+Among the sites to the town are Palazzo Latini and the small church of Madonna della Speranza.